TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 ## Bootup

-The Linux kernel acts as a bridge between hardware and software.
-When we press the power button of a Linux machine:
+The kernel acts as a bridge between the hardware and software.
+When we press the power button of a computer:
+-   The UEFI/BIOS initializes the hardware.
+-   The UEFI/BIOS loads the first bootloader in the boot order.
+    -   If this is a Ubuntu computer, it should be the GRand Unified Bootloader (GRUB) bootloader at `/boot/efi/EFI/ubuntu/grubx64.efi` in the Ubuntu partition.
+    -   If this is a Windows computer, it should be the Windows bootloader at `/Windows/Boot/EFI/bootmgfw.efi` in the Windows partition.
--   The bootloader, usually GRand Unified Bootloader (GRUB), loads the kernel into the Random Access Memory (RAM).
+-   The bootloader loads the kernel into the Random Access Memory (RAM).
 -   The kernel detects hardware devices like CPU, RAM, disk, network, etc, and executes the `init` system, which is often `systemd`, to start many subsystems.
     -   Process management subsystem
         -   Signal handling